 Cost of goods sold: If your business sells tangible goods, you can deduct certain expenses associated with buying, storing, manufacturing and distributing your goods.
 To claim this deduction, track the purchasing costs of any items you buy for resale or any materials you buy to produce a finished good.

-Employee Pay: If your small business has employees, any payroll costs you incur are tax-deductible.
+Employee pay: If your small business has employees, any payroll costs you incur are tax-deductible.

 Don't let the filing deadline sneak up on you

-Start preparing your returns early so you don't run out of time before a filing deadline.
+Start preparing your returns early, so you don't run out of time before a filing deadline.
 Taxes are also much easier to submit on time when you keep a running list of expenses such as payroll, healthcare premiums and utilities.

-Consult with a licensed tax professional to ensure you are not missing any steps and to maximize your deductions.
+Consult with a licensed tax professional to ensure you are not missing any steps and maximize your deductions.

-How Next Insurance helps small businesses
+How NEXT Insurance helps small businesses

-Whether you're just starting out or you're looking to grow your business, our easy online tools can help you get a quote, purchase coverage and secure your certificate of insurance in minutes.
+Whether you're just starting or looking to grow your business, we can help.
+Our easy online tools can help you get a quote, purchase coverage and secure your certificate of insurance in minutes.

 Start an instant quote online today and explore the best options for your business.